ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 Earlier versions of the C2PA specification defined the `stds.iptc.photo-metadata` label for IPTC photo metadata; starting with version 1.3, the C2PA specification defines the `stds.iptc` assertion that includes video metadata as well.

 :::note
-Do not use the IPTC `plus:DataMining` property to specify whether permission is granted to use an asset in data mining or AI/ML training.
-Instead use the C2PA ["do not train" assertion](#do-not-train-assertion).
+Do not use the IPTC `plus:DataMining` property to indicate whether permission is granted to use an asset in data mining or AI/ML training.
+Instead use the [CAWG training and data mining assertion](#cawg-training-and-data-mining-assertion).
 :::

 For a summary reference to IPTC metadata properties, see [IPTC properties](iptc-properties).